hex3961/BOOKMATE/README.md

 👨‍💻 Team BitByBit
-Built by a team of freshers just getting started with hackathons, but ready to build meaningful things — one bit at a time.
+Built by a team of 1st year undergrads just getting started with hackathons, but ready to build meaningful things — one bit at a time.

 Sushant Kumar
 (Frontend Development)